INGRAHAM LAB

 New publication alert!
 PI Ingraham co-authored a perspective piece in Nature titled “On human-in-the-loop optimization of human–robot interaction.”
 Check it out here.

 Siena Villancio-Wolter joined the lab as a new PhD student.
 Siena joined us after finishing her undergraduate degree in biomedical engineering from the University of Florida.
+She is an NSF GRFP Fellow and recipient of the UW College of Engineering Dean's Fellowship.
 Meet our team.

 August 2024